CS-ENAC/opam-repo/README.md

 # opam-repo
-Opam repository for CS courses at ENAC
+Opam repository for CS courses at ENAC.